 Paying extra for drinks and snacks

-Alternatively, you can sometimes bring aboard a 12-pack of soda if that particular cruise line allows it.
+Alternatively, you can usually bring aboard a 12-pack of soda if that particular cruise line allows it.

 Striking it rich at the casino